The free market has done wonderful things to benefit people looking for the best price and quality in their next major purchase.

 ….
 And the best linked study from this article (I think) is by the Annals of Emergency Medicine from 2013, at…

-Now… this study is based on the COST of healthcare, not the number of visits, so I would need to point out that if we believe that 10% of the COST of healthcare is related to emergency visits then the number of actual healthcare visits is likely a lower percentage – given the average ER visit results in a far higher bill than the average visit for all the lower-level non-emergency issues.
+Now… this study is based on the COST of healthcare, not the number of visits, so I would need to point out that if we believe that 10% of the COST of healthcare is related to emergency visits then the number of actual healthcare events is likely a lower percentage – given the average ER visit results in a far higher bill than the average visit for all the lower-level non-emergency issues.

 And, doesn’t that coincide with your own experience?